jaredmdunn/wherever-we-go/02_characters/10_equipment-and-inventory.md

 ### Access rules

 - **Free Play:** At-Hand is immediate; Carried usually takes a little time (GM may call for disadvantage if you’re rushed).
 Stored requires going to the stash in the fiction.
-- **Montages:** You can reorganize—move items between Stored, Carried, and At-Hand (typically one montage action).
+- **Montages:** You can reorganize-move items between Stored, Carried, and At-Hand (typically one montage action).
 - **Missions:** You can surface “we had it ready” via a **flashback** if it fits your loadout and the fiction.
 - **Combat:** Drawing from **At-Hand = minor action**.
 Drawing from **Carried = major action**.
 Stored is unavailable unless you brought it into the scene earlier (or via flashback).